Tenets

 Tenets for Tenets (Unless you know better ones)

-Use tenets to focus your program on delivering value to the customer.
-In a set of tenets, at least one should describe a program-specific principle for delivering value to the customer.
+- Obsess over Customers.
+Use tenets to focus the endeavor on delivering value to the customer.
+In a set of tenets, at least one should describe an endeavor-specific principle for delivering value to the customer.
 In addition, there is value in considering what each tenet (or the tenets as a whole) would look like when framed as explicitly stating a benefit to customers.
-Customer obsession in tenets helps your team concentrate effort on what matters.
+Customer obsession in tenets helps concentrate effort on what matters.

-1. Be memorable.
+- Be Memorable.
 Being memorable is correlated with effective teaching.
 Experience shows that the best tenets are memorable.
 Two attributes of memorable tenets are challenging the reader, and being concise.

-2. Be program-specific, or more specific than that.
+- Be Endeavor-Specific, or more specific than that.
 Good tenets get people excited about what the team does.
-People outside the team find that the tenets surprise them and give them insight about the team.
-Don’t make the most common tenet-writing mistake – creating a tenet that applies to many teams and communicates virtually no information, such as, “Our team builds scalable systems.”
+People outside the team find that the tenets surprise them and give them insight into the team.
+The most common tenet-writing mistake is creating a tenet that applies to many teams and communicates virtually no information, such as, “Our team builds scalable systems.”
 Each tenet should be as specific as possible while not suppressing innovation or excessively violating other tenets such as being durable.

-3. Counsel.
+- Counsel.
 Tenets help individuals make hard choices and trade-offs.
 A tenet takes a stand by declaring that a team cares more about one thing than another.
-Tenets guide rather than prescribe detailed actions.
+Tenets guide rather than prescribe detailed actions; absolutes in tenets are a warning sign in this regard.

-4. Each tenet has only one main idea.
-Chiseling a tenet down to a single essential idea makes the tenet memorable and clear.
+- Each Tenet has Only One Main Idea.
+Chisel each tenet down to a single essential idea making the tenet memorable and clear.

-5. Find a minimal cover.
-Each program operates in a space of ideas – its semantic space.
+- Find a Minimal Cover.
+Each endeavor operates in a space of ideas – its semantic space.
 A team’s tenets cover most of its semantic space, using the minimum number of single-idea tenets needed to do so.

-6. Orient for the long term.
+- Orient for the Long Term.
 A tenet is durable and strategic.
 It may challenge or affirm traditional mindsets, and cause individuals to work in strategic directions they might not otherwise pursue.
 Tenets survive multiple rounds of goal-setting, achievement, and failure.

-7. A tenet is not something to be done later.
+- A Tenet is not Something to be Done Later.
 A tenet captures an idea that team members could conceivably apply every day.
-Tenets are present-tense; using the word “will” or “should” in a tenet is common and is almost always a mistake.
+Tenets are present tense; using the word “will” or “should” in a tenet is common and is almost always a mistake.

-8. Distinguish rather than elevate.
+- Distinguish Rather than Elevate.
 Tenets capture what makes a team different, not what makes it superior.

 Why Write Tenets?

 Tenets get everyone in agreement about critical questions that can’t be verified factually.
-For example, is it better to be customer obsessed or competitor obsessed?
+For example, is it better to be customer-obsessed or competitor-obsessed?
 It’s hard to gather data and prove that one is better than the other.
 But specifically choosing that the whole company should be ‘customer obsessed’ helps us work together without re-hashing a nuanced debate for every product.
-Having tenets at many levels (company, org, team, project) can be used to narrow down on the critical, unprovable decisions specific to that org, team, or project.
+Having tenets at many levels (company, org, team, project) can be used to gain clarity on the critical, unprovable decisions specific to that org, team, or project.

-Tenets keep you honest with yourself. – It’s easy to get caught up in group-think or distracted by the nuances of a specific project and lose sight of the overall goals.
-Stepping back, setting tenets, and then considering those tenets along the way and only changing them when you step back again will help you keep track of the wider strategy.
+Tenets expose intellectual dishonesty. – It’s easy to get caught up in groupthink or distracted by the nuances of a specific project and lose sight of the overall goals.
+Stepping back, setting tenets, and then considering those tenets along the way and only changing them when you step back again will help teams keep track of the wider strategy.

 Examples of Tenets

-• Our products make other products Fantastic.
+- Our Products Make Other Products Fantastic.
 We strive to create fantastic products.
-While our products are designed to be competitive and work well standalone, their true value is delivering fantastic experiences when integrated in solutions.
+While our products are designed to be competitive and work well standalone, their true value is delivering fantastic experiences when integrated into solutions.

-The above example illustrates a memorable tenet that reminds the team they are in the business of bringing other company’s products together on behalf of the customer.
+The above example illustrates a memorable tenet that reminds a team working on a platform they are in the business of bringing other companies’ products together on behalf of the customer.

 A similar tenet to the above is the following.
 In this case, the tenet is more about technical innovation vs. integration:

-• We stand on the shoulders of giants.
-Our customer value comes from innovating in how existing technologies are integrated together.
+- We Stand on the Shoulders of Giants.
+Customer value comes from innovating in how existing technologies are integrated together.
 We look for opportunities to borrow (and even plagiarize) existing technologies to adapt and avoid the temptation to re-invent (or even invent) the wheel.
 For example, we would rather white-label a quality device from another company than engineer one ourselves.

 This example was used in the merger of two companies: